Building Around Doppelgang

 Magic the Gathering Card - Topiary Stomper - MTG CircleMagic the Gathering Card - Spelunking - MTG Circle

 Ramp (named after the card Rampant Growth, by the way) is a classic strategy.
 In this case, I like to rely on permanents that help us ramp like Topiary Stomper and Spelunking because they give us material on board that Doppelgang can copy.
-Note, if you’re going for Topiary Stomper or Invasion of Zendikar, make sure your deck is packed to the gills with basic lands.
+Note that, if you're going for Topiary Stomper or Invasion of Zendikar, make sure your deck is packed to the gills with basic lands.

 Magic the Gathering Card - Stimulus Package - MTG CircleMagic the Gathering Card - Charming Scoundrel - MTG Circle